publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptD/m__us_usc_t42_s653.md

 [Pub.
 L. 105–200, title IV, § 402(d)][/us/pl/105/200/s402/d], July 16, 1998, [112 Stat.
 669][/us/stat/112/669], provided that:

-> “Within 3 years after the date of the enactment of this Act \[July 16, 1998\], the Secretary of Health and Human Services shall submit to the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate a report on the accuracy of the data maintained by the National Directory of New Hires pursuant to section 453(i) of the Social Security Act \[subsec. (i) of this section\], and the effectiveness of the procedures designed to provide for the security of such data.”
+> “Within 3 years after the date of the enactment of this Act \[July 16, 1998\], the Secretary of Health and Human Services shall submit to the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate a report on the accuracy of the data maintained by the National Directory of New Hires pursuant to section 453(i) of the Social Security Act \[[42 U.S.C.
+653(i)][/us/usc/t42/s653/i]\], and the effectiveness of the procedures designed to provide for the security of such data.”

  __Coordination Between Secretaries Relating to Amendments by__  __[__  __Pub.
 L. 105–34__  __][/us/pl/105/34]__